BenchR267/blog/content/post/POP_Network_2.md

 }
 ```

 This simple struct wraps a **closure** which is called to authenticate a given request.
-For the Github API this is enough since we are using **app tokens** to authenticate us with the server.
-So when using the `SimpleAuthenticator` the code would look like this:
+For the Github API this is enough since we use **app tokens** to authenticate us with the server.
+So when using the `SimpleAuthenticator` the code looks like this:

 ```Swift
 let authenticator = SimpleAuthenticator { req in